OriginCodeAcademy/Cohort4/Projects/Week 1/04-ChangeCalculator/README.md

 * Open Sublime Text
 * Click File > Open (Folder)
 * Select the folder you created
-* Add files: index.html, index.js, index.css
+* Add files: index.html, index.js, styles.css

 **3. Write the application**
 * Hint: the modulo operator might come in handy for this assignment